 - Large kitchen spoon

 - Small to medium rocks or glass pebbles.
 Enough for 2 inches on the bottom of the vessel.
 The Dollar Store has the perfect size rocks or pebbles.
+You can also find rocks in the aquarium section at Walmart.
 Avoid using driveway gravel as it can be really dirty and have toxic chemicals in it.

 - Window screen or small hole mesh screen cut to size of vessel (more details later).
 I used an old window screen.